theconsolelogger/coco-annotation-generator/README.md

 python3 app

 ## Data
-Place all folders containing images, to extract annotations, inside the data folder, found in /app.
+The data folder (/app/data) contains the images from which annotations will be generated.
+Place any folders, containing images, that you annotations to be generated for in this folder.

+The expected structure for folders in the data folder is the following:
+- Super category folder
+  - Category folder
+    - Image files

 ## Output
-The annotations for the folders in the data folder will be place in a file called 'annotation.txt' in the output folder (/app/output).
+The annotations for the folders in the data folder will be placed in a file called 'instance_train.json' in the output folder (/app/output).